 This means that when a listener contributes to The Current, that contribution becomes part of the operating resources for all of MPR.
 The support is not restricted to just The Current.

-Many Members listen to more than one service, and many listen to everything.
+Many Members listen to more than one service.
 Our goal is to have a family of healthy, growing radio services that continue to be worthy of your support.